FredTheDino/Fog/README.md

 **Under active development**

-A "simple" and efficient game engine made with thought, care and OpenSource.
+A "simple" and efficient game engine made with thought, care and open source.

-## Quickstart guide
+## Quick-start guide
 To compile, assuming you're on Linux, make sure you have the following dependencies installed:
  - OpenGL driver